 - Age

 - Disability

 - Race

 - Religion

 - Sexual Orientation

 - Gender Reassignment

 - Sex

 In addition to the timetabled curriculum, all students have the opportunity to participate in enrichment and extra-curricular activities to broaden their experiences, knowledge and understanding of specific curriculum areas.

-Students will be able to attend following enrichment opportunities (please note this list is not exhaustive and is reviewed and updated half-termly):
+Students will be able to attend following enrichment opportunities (please note this list is not exhaustive and is reviewed and updated half-termly- The enrichment timetable, is available to review on the school website).